shivaburugu/CleanArchEx/README.md

-Created this project to demonstrate how to write a clean code and how to use developer friendly libraries with best practices
+Created this project to demonstrate how to write a clean code and how to use developer friendly libraries and some best practices